resourcefulmind/study-notes/document-object-model.md

 ## TRAVERSING THE DOM
 - Simply means the different realtionships that can exist between the parent node, child nodes and sibling nodes.
+- Parent containers can be styled if the children are known and targeted.
+For instance, if we check for the parent of the list, we can style the parent of that list